jungonghan/academic-page/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor and Chair in Computer Science, Fellow of IAPR
+role: Professor and Chair in Computer Science, Fellow of IAPR, AAIA

 # Organizations/Affiliations to show in About widget
 organizations: